shubham-nair/EmotionEval_Chat-model-evaluate/README.md

 | count               | Number of sessions per model                           |

-## 💡 Business Scenarios
+## 💡 Business & Research Applications

-* **Ideal for evaluating conversational AI models in companion, wellness, or psychological support scenarios**
+* **Conversational AI product evaluation**: Essential for companion, wellness, or psychological support bots where emotional impact matters.
-* **Enables automated large-scale experiments, model deployment decisions, and continuous A/B optimization**
+* **Large-scale model benchmarking**: Enables robust A/B/N experiments, model release validation, and regression detection.
+* **Automated reporting**: Supports integration with BI dashboards (e.g., Metabase, Tableau) for executive or research monitoring.
+* **Continuous optimization**: Designed for daily/weekly pipeline runs, enabling ongoing model and product improvement.

+## 🌏 Why Spark?

+By leveraging PySpark, this project overcomes the scale and speed limitations of local scripts, unlocking real-time analytics and automated insights for both small and massive chatbot datasets. **Deploy once, scale on demand**—no change needed for single-machine prototyping or production-grade distributed analytics.